 - One way to treat aplastic anemia is with a blood transfusion.
 You’ll get a donor’s blood through a vein.
-A stem cell transplant also treats aplastic anemia.
+A stem cell transplant can also treat aplastic anemia.
 It replaces the damaged stem cells in your bone marrow with healthy cells.

 In this group of blood disorders, your body can't use iron to make hemoglobin -- the protein that carries oxygen in your blood.
-Iron builds up and forms abnormal red blood cells called sideroblasts.
+The iron buildup causes the formation of abnormal red blood cells called sideroblasts.

 There are two main types of sideroblastic anemia:

-Acquired sideroblastic anemia is caused by exposure to certain chemicals or drugs.
+Acquired sideroblastic anemia can be caused by exposure to certain chemicals or drugs.

-Hereditary sideroblastic anemia happens when an X-linked recessive gene mutates and disrupts normal hemoglobin production.
+Hereditary sideroblastic anemia happens when a gene mutation disrupts normal hemoglobin production.
 This gene produces “heme,” the part of hemoglobin that carries oxygen.

 Symptoms for both types include:

 Treatment for sideroblastic anemia depends on the cause.
 If you have acquired anemia, you'll need to avoid the chemical or drug that caused it.
-Other treatments include vitamin B6 therapy, folic acid, and bone marrow or stem cell transplants.
+Other treatments include vitamin B6 therapy and bone marrow or stem cell transplants.

 Some people are born with a gene that causes MDS.
 These genes are usually passed down from one or both parents.
 If you have certain inherited syndromes, including Fanconi anemia, Shwachman-Diamond syndrome, Diamond Blackfan anemia, familial platelet disorder, and severe congenital neutropenia, you could be more likely to develop MDS.

-Some people don’t have symptoms with MDS, but others do, including many of the same symptoms of anemia:
+Some people don’t have symptoms with MDS, but others do, including:

 Autoimmune Hemolytic Anemia